intoxstudio/restrict-user-access/readme.txt

 Tags: restrict content, restrict access, members only, access control, bbpress, buddypress, qtranslate x, polylang, transposh, wpml, woocommerce, members, membership, subscription, capabilities, role, restrict, restriction, access, teaser, pods
 Requires at least: 3.8
 Tested up to: 4.5
-Stable tag: 0.10.1
+Stable tag: 0.11
 License: GPLv3

 Create Access Levels for your users to conditionally restrict content and manage capabilities.
 Lightweight and powerful.

 == Description ==

-Restrict select content and contexts to control what your users get exclusive access to and when.
+Restrict content and contexts to control what your users get exclusive access to - and when.
 Create an unlimited number of Access Levels and override user and role capabilities without the need of code.

 Use this plugin to quickly set up a membership site where your users can get different levels such as Gold, Silver and Bronze.
 Then, restrict access to e.g. posts tagged "Premium", articles written by specific authors, or all your free products.

 = Lots of Awesome Features =

-* Easy-to-use Access Level Manager
-* Add (multiple) levels to registered users
+* Add multiple Access Levels to your users
 * Synchronize Access Levels with User Roles
-* Restrict content and contexts for specific Access Levels
+* Restrict content and contexts to specific Access Levels
-* Make Access Levels extend each other
+* **[NEW]** Restrict nav menu items to specific Access Levels
 * Durations for Access Levels
 * Drip content and contexts
 * **[NEW]** Capabilities for Access Levels